moq-wg/moq-transport/draft-lcurley-warp.md

 * Newly encoded objects MAY have a smaller delivery order than outstanding objects.
 * Packet loss or flow control MAY delay the delivery of individual streams.
 * The sender might not support QUIC stream prioritization.

+## Groups
+Objects are marked with metadata that facilitate congestion response in relays.
+That information also facilitate synchronization to intermediate points, as needing when "fast forwarding" or "rewinding" a media stream.
+In warp, this is implemented by arranging objects in groups, with the following properties:

+* The beginning of a group is a potential synchronization point,
+* If a decoder has received all previous objects from the beginning of a group up to the current one, then the current one can be properly decoded and rendered.

+The group property enables a simple form of congestion response at relays.
+Relays experiencing congestion could drop the "tail" of a group, expecting that receivers will resume decoding at the start of the next group.

+## Intra group priorities
+The simple policy of adapting to congestion by dropping the tail of a group is very robust, but can result in suboptimal experience, as users will notice a periodic effect when tails are dropped and decoding resumes to the beginning of the next group.
+Relays can implement a more fine grained response if some objects are marked as "lesser priority" or "drop candidates".
+This might provide a better user experience, such as "lowering the frame rate" for video stream.

+This marking of priorities is only possible if the encoder of the media stream supports it.
+If the chosen encoding does not, relays cannot respond to congestion by selectively dropping objects in a group and will have to fall back to "dropping the tail."

+DISCUSS: it is unclear whether the draft should support a single level of drop priority such as "this object may be dropped" or multiple levels such as "this object is marked as drop priority 2, and should not be dropped if objects marked at priority 3 or higher  can be dropped instead.
+It is also unclear whether drop should have a latching effect, such as "if an object marked as drop priority 2 has been dropped, we expect that all objects at higher drop priority shall also be dropped until the next object at drop priority 2 is encountered."

 ## Decoder